ESutton567/pands-problem-sheet/README.md

     numberInput = collatz(numberInput)
 else:
     numberInput == 1
-    # quit the program when a specific output value returns back into the function
+    # Ref 2 - quit the program when a specific output value returns back into the function
     quit()
 ~~~

-* To run this program enter the following into the command line
+* To run this program enter the following into the command line:
 ~~~
 python collatz.py
 ~~~